sburke781/hubitat/UnifiedThermostat/Readme.md

 The Emergency Heat, Fan Auto and Fan Circulate commands that are part of the Thermostat definition in Hubitat are not currently supported.

+* Other Enhancements

+Other suggestions can be made and tracked under the Unified Thermostat Drivers project (https://github.com/sburke781/hubitat/projects/3) in this repository.